the-stack/vue-cli-plugin-vuetify-preset-bluesign/README.md

 # bluesign Vuetify preset plugin
-Custom Vuetify Preset for bluesign technology ag
+Custom Vuetify Preset for bluesign technology ag.

+**Note: this is a private project and ONLY runs on bluesign applications!**

-created by the Stack
+created by the Stack, 2020

 ## 1,2,3... usage